Real Estate and Land UseCorporate and Finance

 Mr. Gantz represents buyers and sellers of distressed mortgage loans, loan portfolios, and REO as well as borrowers and lenders in mortgage loan restructurings and workouts.
 He has also formed and served as general counsel to commercial mortgage loan conduits and private equity funds.

 Mr. Gantz also has considerable expertise in the acquisition, disposition and financings of wineries and vineyards.
 He is an award-winning amateur winemaker and has completed the certificate program in winemaking offered by the world-renowned Department of Viticulture and Enology at the University of California, Davis, Extension for individuals employed in the wine industry.
 Mr. Gantz has also developed his own vineyard, which is planted to Pinot Noir and Chardonnay and is located in the Russian River Valley American Viticultural Area, Sonoma County, California.
 He is an elected director of the Russian River Valley Winegrowers, the organization of wine grape growers and wineries responsible for promoting the Russian River Valley as one of the worlds' premier locations for cool climate grapes such as Pinot Noir and Chardonnay.

 Mr. Gantz's clients have included Bank of America, Bohannon Development Company, Boston Private Bank, Central Pacific Bank, Citicorp and its affiliates, Hunter Properties, Jay Paul Company, KeyBank, National Association, the San Jose Earthquakes, Seagate Properties, Storm Land Company, Wells Fargo Bank and Wolff Urban Development, among others.

-Mr. Gantz is a member of the firm's Real Estate & Land Use and Corporate & Finance Practice Groups.
+Mr. Gantz is a member of the firm's Real Estate and Land Use and Corporate and Finance Practice Groups.
 He was the managing partner of a San Francisco-based law firm that combined with Manatt in 2008.